mati3230/IndividualMotionAnalysis/README.md

+# Individual Motion Analysis (IMA)

+This is a collection of tools that can be used in combination with [OpenSim](https://simtk.org/projects/opensim).
+Tools to integrate individual body scans in [OpenSim](https://simtk.org/projects/opensim) are provided.
+Moreover, one can leverage motion trajectories from the [Mirevi Motion Hub (MMH)](https://github.com/Mirevi/MotionHub) by using our tools.

 # Requirements

 ## Mirevi Motion Hub (MMH) (optional)

-Optionally, you can install a release of the [Mirevi Motion Hub (MMH)](https://github.com/Mirevi/MotionHub) in order to record animations and a [T-Pose](https://en.wikipedia.org/wiki/T-pose).
+Optionally, you can install a release of the [MMH](https://github.com/Mirevi/MotionHub) in order to record animations and a [T-Pose](https://en.wikipedia.org/wiki/T-pose).

 ## Unity